Skip to main content

 AUTOMOTIVE PROJECTS

-• Knowledge of your customers' product development processes up to the OEM
+• Knowledge of your customers' product development processes up to the OEM level

-• Implementation of statistical experimental planning
+• Implementation of statistical experimental design

-• Implementing the right escalation management
+• Implementing the correct escalation management

-PLANT CONSTRUCTION PROJECTS
+PLANT ENGINEERING PROJECTS

-• Performing proper specification management
+• Implementing proper specification management

 • Dealing with critical suppliers